 Here's a breakdown of MobX:

-- Reactive Programming: MobX leverages reactive programming principles.
-This means your UI automatically updates whenever the underlying data (state) changes.
+- Reactive Programming: MobX embraces a reactive style, so the UI updates automatically whenever the underlying data (state) changes.

 Code example: